fau-is/IntroCS/Anagrams/README.md

 ## Anagrams
 Write a Program that can intake 2 strings i.e. words and check whether they are anagrams.
 >An anagram is a word or phrase that is formed by rearranging the letters of a different word or phrase.
-> For instance, rearranging the name mary can result in army.
+>For instance, rearranging the name mary can result in army.
 >Thus, these two words are anagrams of each other.

 ==In this exercise, don't worry about phrases.
 We'll just look at words==

-(% next %)
+{% next %}
 ## Program Specifications
 Your main function should ask the User for exactly two input strings which it will check for being anagrams to each other.